alexsoluweb/wp-scripts/readme.md

 Copy the ./scripts folder to your Wordpress Project
 ```
-cp -R ./scripts /PATH/TO/YOUR/WP/ROOT/PROJECT*
+cp -R ./scripts /PATH/TO/YOUR/WP/ROOT/PROJECT/*
 ```

-In a terminal, position yourself at the Wordpress root directory
+In a terminal, position yourself at your Wordpress root project directory
 ```
 cd /PATH/TO/YOUR/WP/ROOT/PROJECT
 ```